polterguy/phosphorusfive/plugins/p5.io/README.md

 ```

 Notice, if the above file does not exist, an exception will be thrown.

-The Active Event *[delete-file]*, does not take any arguments, besides a single constant value, or an expression leading to multiple file paths.
+The Active Event **[delete-file]**, does not take any arguments, besides a single constant value, or an expression leading to multiple file paths.
-However, just like the other file manipulation Active Events, it requires a fully qualified path, which must start with "/".
+However, just like the other file manipulation Active Events, it requires a fully qualified path, which must start with _"/"_.
 To delete a file,
 the user context object must be authorized to modifying the file.
 Otherwise, an exception will be thrown.

 ### [file-exists], checking if one or more files exist

-*[file-exists]* accepts its arguments the same way *[load-file]* does.
-However, *[file-exists]* will return true for each file that
+**[file-exists]** accepts its arguments the same way **[load-file]** does.
+However, **[file-exists]** will return true for each file that
 exists, instead of returning the content of the file.
 Example given below.

 ```
 _data
-  file1:/system42/application-startup.hl
+  /startup.hl
-  file2:/does-not-exist/foo.txt
+  /does-not-exist.txt
-file-exists:x:/-/*?value
+file-exists:x:/-/*?name
 ```

 Notice how the above example returns true for the first file, but false for the second file.
 You can of course also supply a simple static value,